guomx69/Gui_Prototype/README.md

 ---------------New technology: Web Components-----------
 --------------
-         1)You can use API directly from ArcGIS Map SDK for Javascript to create a map 2)You can use Components to create a map; ESRI use Web Components technology to wrap the ArcGIS Map SDK for Javascript
-           Just availabe in Maps(2D)
+         1)You can use API directly from ArcGIS Maps SDK for Javascript to create a map 2)You can use Components to create a map; ESRI use Web Components technology to wrap the ArcGIS Map SDK for Javascript,but just availabe in Maps(2D)
          3)You can use Component-React to create a map; ESRI use React to further wrap the above Components.

 --------------ESRI seems encourge to use CDN-------------